DivyanshuSingh96/stylizers/README.md

 1. First open your `command prompt` for Windows 10 users open your `PowerShell`.
 2. It must that Python is installed in your PC and Path variable in the environment.
-3. To install it write `pip install stylizer` in your command prompt.
+3. To install it write `pip install stylizers` in your command prompt.
 It takes few seconds in the installation process.

 Bravo, we've installed this library in our PC.
 Now, just go and play with it in your `Python IDE`.